top of page

 Otherwise go to the Linktree

-to check out his online manifestations.
+to check out his online manifestations

 Beginnings

 Late last century, I was faced with a choice.
 I was living in Adelaide and had been accepted into both the Centre For the Performing Arts as an actor, and the Stanley Street School Of Art in visual art.
+I chose the former and my artistic life pursuing theatre commenced.

-I have described my paintings as “Nouveau Kemetic”, “Neo Kemetic”, and “Neo Pharaonic” over the years.
+I describe my paintings as “Nouveau Kemetic”, “Neo Kemetic”, "Pharaonic Surrealism" and “Neo Pharaonic”.
 All of these terms speak to the inherent Ancient Egyptian themes that my paintings centre upon and the new take on those themes also.
-The term I currently prefer is Pharaonic Surrealism, but I am fine with folks thinking of my style as a form of Ancient Egyptian Fan Art.
+I am fine with people thinking of my style as a form of Ancient Egyptian Fan Art.

 I use an Ancient Egyptian name as my painting moniker and this name - Setken - is also the brand name for my art.
 The cartouche logo is my trademark.
+I am known professionally as Setken.

 Early days: The Blake Prize and The Director's Cut